dominiklanger/gcd_proj/CodeBook.md

 5. Mean value, standard deviation and other operations resulted in the final feature variables.

 ## Target data
 The transformation script *run_analysis.R* creates a file named *aggregateData.txt*.
+The following variables (columns) designate the measurement collection each record belongs to:
+* subject: id of the test subject the data is from.
+* activity: activity type the data belongs to.

-Variables (columns) in this result file were obtained from mean value and standard deviation features in the source data set by averaging over all observations from the same test subject and with the same activity type from both test and training data.
+The additional variables (columns) in this result file were obtained from mean value and standard deviation features in the source data set by averaging over all observations from the same test subject and with the same activity type from both test and training data.
 X, Y and Z components were kept separate like in the source data set and indicated by the last character of the variable name.

 * Body component of the acceleration signal (in time domain):
   * tBodyAcc_mean_X